MathisHammel/kara71.github.io/_posts/2019-02-09-Android-Data-Science.md

 title: Android Reverse Engineering for Data Science
 ---

-Almost a year ago I started using an app called "Too Good To Go" (I'm not sponsored) which goal is to reduce food waste by allowing stores from all around Europe to sell their unsold products to the app users at a very small price.
-You usually pay 10 to 25% of the retail price, but the products have very short dates and you don't know in advance what you will get.
+Almost a year ago I started using an app called "Too Good To Go" (this article is not sponsored!).
+Its goal is to reduce food waste by allowing stores from all around Europe to sell their unsold products to the app users at a very small price.
+You usually pay 20 to 50% of the retail price, but the products have very short dates and you don't know in advance what you will get.

 ![img app1]({{ site.baseurl }}/images/2019-02-tgtg/app1.png) ![img app2]({{ site.baseurl }}/images/2019-02-tgtg/app2.png) ![img app3]({{ site.baseurl }}/images/2019-02-tgtg/app3.png)